-- The title page indicates that it is a compiled version and the date of the compilation; - The compilation details include a compilation table, details of the original APESB pronouncement as well as the amending pronouncements; - The compilation table includes the date of the original and amending APESB pronouncements, nature of amendments and operative date of the amendments; and - A statement is included that the compilation is not a separate APESB pronouncement, but a representation of the relevant APESB pronouncements which incorporate the original pronouncement and subsequent amendments.
+- The title page indicates that it is a compiled version and the date of the compilation; - The compilation details include a compilation table and details of both the original APESB pronouncement and the amending pronouncements; - The compilation table includes the date of both the original and amending APESB pronouncements, the nature of amendments and the operative date of the amendments; and - A statement is included that the compilation is not a separate APESB pronouncement but a representation of the relevant APESB pronouncements which incorporate the original pronouncement and subsequent amendments. - c) Reissue

-c) Reissue

-From time to time, APESB pronouncements may require substantial amendments and APESB will issue substantially revised pronouncements.
-Where APESB reissues a pronouncement:
+From time to time, APESB pronouncements may require substantial amendments.
+In the circumstance where APESB reissues a substantially revised pronouncement:

-- The title page indicates that it is reissued and the date of reissue; and - The title of the APESB pronouncement will remain the same as the original pronouncement.
+- The title page indicates that it is reissued and includes the date of reissue; and - The title of the APESB pronouncement will usually remain the same as the original pronouncement.